-American culture continues to encourage perfectionism despite all of the research that indicates perfectionism is associated with increased anxiety, depression, suicidal behavior, eating disorders, relationship and health problems.*
+American culture continues to encourage perfectionism despite all of the research1 that indicates perfectionism is associated with increased anxiety, depression, suicidal behavior, eating disorders, relationship issues, and health problems.

-The fallacy that perfectionism is helpful (or even necessary for success) persists because we still idealize perfectionism.
-We get the message from an early age (from our parents, schools, the media, our peers and social media, and from religious and other cultural beliefs) – that we should be able to do everything effortlessly, never make mistakes, and always be the best.
+The myth that perfectionism is helpful (or even necessary for success) persists because we still idealize perfectionism.
+We get the message from an early age (from our parents, schools, the media, our peers and social media, and from religious and other cultural beliefs)–that we should be able to do everything effortlessly, never make mistakes, and always be the best.

 What is perfectionism?

 Perfectionism isn’t just a desire to be the best.
 It means we set impossibly high standards for ourselves (and possibly for others) – that we can never reach.

 It means we criticize ourselves relentlessly when we make mistakes and see them as fatal flaws rather than a natural part of the learning process.
 Perfectionism means we never feel good enough because we base our self-worth on what we do, what we achieve, and what others think of us.

 We need to recognize that perfectionism is not helpful – it’s not making us more successful, confident, attractive, or happier.
 It adds unnecessary stress and pressure and ultimately makes our lives harder–not better.